packagist/private-packagist-docs/setup.md

         {"packagist.org": false}
     ]
     ```
 3. Run `composer update mirrors` to mirror all dependency packages into Private Packagist.
-We rrecommend you delete your local vendor directory before running this command to avoid any issues with cached URLs, see below for an explanation.
+We recommend you delete your local vendor directory before running this command to avoid any issues with cached URLs, see below for an explanation.

 After these three steps Composer commands will access Private Packagist but it will only use it to download mirrored packages from packagist.org.